Funding a Forest Buffer Program

 What funding resources are available?

-USDA Farm Service Agency (FSA) Conservation Reserve Enhancement Program (CREP) is offered through USDA and managed by FSA, and is a partnership between these agencies and states.
-It provides landowners with financial incentives and technical support to remove land from agricultural production and implement conservation practices that help protect water and soil.
+USDA Farm Service Agency (FSA) Conservation Reserve Enhancement Program (CREP) provides landowners with financial incentives and technical support to remove land from agricultural production and implement conservation practices that help protect water and soil.
 Contracts are voluntary and generally last between 10 and 15 years.
 Landowners are paid a generous annual rental rate for each year they are in the contract.
 CREP also provides cost share assistance that often covers the full cost of implementing conservation practices.

-USDA Natural Resources Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP) is offered through the USDA and is managed by the NRCS.
-It is a voluntary program that helps landowners plan and implement conservation practices by providing financial and technical assistance.
+USDA Natural Resources Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP) is a voluntary program that helps landowners plan and implement conservation practices by providing financial and technical assistance.
 It offers flexible terms for contracts, with a maximum agreement length of ten years.
 Landowners receive financial assistance based on the average implementation cost of the practice.
 There is a wide diversity of conservation practices in this program which address natural resource concerns like water and air quality, soil erosion, nutrient management, and wildlife habitat.

 NRCS’ Agricultural Conservation Easement Program (ACEP) provides financial and technical assistance to assist landowners in protecting and restoring wetlands.
 Eligible lands may be current or former wetlands, where it is possible for degraded hydrologic functions to be restored and made suitable for wildlife habitat.
 There are three enrollment options for this program- a permanent easement, a 30 year easement or a restoration cost-share agreement that lasts for 10 years.
 In each case, the USDA helps to pay easement and restoration costs; the amount varies based on the length of the agreement.